 As far as my husband Charles is concerned should

 - Come no further than the slate flagstones of the hall, so that the needles can be swept up each day and

 - Oh – and for happy marriages it is probably better if I shop alone!

-With my tree finally selected, paid for and pushed and levered it into the back of the land rover it was ready for me to drive home surrounded by the very aura of Christmas.
+When the tree is finally selected, paid for and pushed and levered it into the back of the land rover, it was ready for me to drive home surrounded by the very aura of Christmas.